 The launch fields should be large enough for the number of balloons planned.
 Calculate a minimum area of 25m x 25m per balloon.
 There should be no large obstructions on take-off.
-There should be an Version 2024 Page 8 of 75 entrance and exit for competitors separate to the public and these should allow unimpeded access to the road network with the volume of traffic expected on days with the maximum number of public expected.
+There should be an entrance and exit for competitors separate to the public and these should allow unimpeded access to the road network with the volume of traffic expected on days with the maximum number of public expected.